diogro/expressionVariance-manuscript/main.md

 In a case-control experiment, Mar et al. [-@Mar2011-dr] showed that expression variance was related to disease status in Schizophrenia and Parkinson's disease patients, with altered genes being non-randomly distributed across signaling networks.
 These authors also find a link between gene network connectivity and expression variance, in agreement with the effect we find using the gene expression variance rank.
 Also, the pattern of variance alteration differed across diseases, with Parkinson's patients showing increased expression variance, and Schizophrenia patients showing more constrained patterns of expression.
-The authors hypothesize that the reduced variance in Schizophrenia patients reduces the robustness of their gene expression networks.
+The authors hypothesize that the reduced variance in Schizophrenia patients reduces the robustness of their gene expression networks, what we refer to as a loss of plasticity.
 This suggests several types of shifts in gene expression variation are possible, with different outcomes.
 We highlight three distinct possibilities:
 First, low variance genes, under strong stabilizing selection, could become more variable under stress, indicating a reduced capacity for maintaining homeostasis.